-AP Top 25 Takeaways: Ohio State fumbles its case for No. 1
+AP Top 25 Takeaways: Race for No. 1; Ducks drag Pac-12 down

 The Buckeyes can still make the case they are a more complete team than LSU.
 Saturday’s game flipped on three lost fumbles by the Buckeyes.
 One by Justin Fields right before he dove across the goal line kept Ohio State from going up 14-0 after two possessions.

 After going up 21-0 in the third quarter, things got dicey.
-Two more Ohio State fumbles deep in its own territory led to 10 points and just like that it was 21-17.
+Two more Ohio State fumbles deep in its own territory led to 10 points, and just like that it was 21-17.

 The Buckeyes restored order with a touchdown and then smothered Penn State behind another Heisman-worthy performance by Chase Young.
 The junior defensive end returned from two-game suspension for an NCAA violation that occurred last year and had three more sacks.
 Ohio State has both an elite offense and an elite defense; LSU has just the former.